 Between the wars the Jewish community led an active social, cultural and religious life.
 In 1939 Slonim had a population of approximately 25,000 of which about 17,000 were Jewish.

 Red Army units occupied Slonim in September 1939 after the signing of the Nazi-Soviet Pact.
 Slonim consequently became one of the main centres of Jewish migration from Polish territories taken by the Nazis.
 With such a large number of arriving refugees the situation became extremely difficult in the town.

 The Nazis invaded the Soviet Union in June 1941 by which time the Jewish population in Slonim had grown to 22,000.
 By the end of 1942, in a series of four ‘actions’ they had murdered all the Jews apart from a very few who were useful to them.
 Small numbers of Jews escaped into the forests to join the partisans.
 The Great Synagogue was used as a warehouse by a German agricultural machinery manufacturer.
 Jewish workers were able to hide arms amongst the agricultural machinery which were passed to the partisans.

 Just 200 Jews survived the War and a Jewish community that had existed and thrived for centuries was extinguished in the most brutal of circumstances.

 Communism followed after the War and the story of the Jewish community and the Holocaust was something that, in the Soviet era, could not be spoken of.
 The single storey sections of the Great Synagogue were used as retail outlets while the main structure was used as a furniture store.
 All of the single storey structures which surrounded the main hall have since fallen into disrepair and collapsed.

-The building now lies abandoned and derelict yet remains the most prominant marker of the former Jewish community.
-Indeed, despite its current poor state, this Synagogue remains to this day the best preserved in all of Belarus.
+The building now lies abandoned and derelict yet remains the most prominent marker of the former Jewish community.
+Indeed, despite its current poor state, the Slonim Great Synagogue stands to this day as the best preserved in all of Belarus.